-UPDATED FRIDAY 29th MAY 2020
+UPDATED FRIDAY 10TH JULY 2020

 Please park in the boat park keeping one car width between cars.
 Please leave a note on your dashboard with your name and time you left to go on the water in your boat/windsurf/SUP.